 - 2 to 4 fresh tomatoes preferably heirloom

 - ⅛ teaspoon cracked black pepper

 - 1 to 2 ounces feta cheese crumbled

 - basil or other fresh herb chopped (optional)

 - Slice however many tomatoes you'd like and arrange them on a plate.

 - Drizzle with the balsamic vinegar.
-Add a bit of olive oil if you'd like (I rarely do).
+Add a bit of olive oil if you'd like (I do only sometimes).

-- Sprinkle with feta (and herbs, if using) and serve.
+- Add crumbled feta evenly over tomatoes, top with herbs, if using and serve.